mxschlz/exptools2/README.md

-# exptools2
+# psypy
-The `exptools` Python package provides a way to easily and quickly create (psychophysics) experiments with accurate ("non-slip") timing.
+The `psypy` Python package provides a way to easily and quickly create (psychophysics) experiments with accurate ("non-slip") timing.
 It is basically a wrapper around [Psychopy](https://www.psychopy.org/) which automates the boring but important parts of building experiments (such as stimulus timing and logging), while maintaining the flexibility of Psychopy in terms of how you want to present your stimuli and run your experiment.

 # Installation instructions
 ## Installation using conda
 Import the conda environment from environment.yml file.
-Clone the repository (https://github.com/mxschlz/exptools2.git)  - preferably to the site-packages within the environment folder - and cd to it.
+Clone the repository (https://github.com/mxschlz/psypy.git)  - preferably to the site-packages within the environment folder - and cd to it.
 Do "pip install -e ." and you are done! 😸

 For using the eyetracker, you also need to install `pylink`.

 ## Manual installation
 If you have the `EyeLink`-folder from `SRResearch`, you can install `pylink` for various python versions.
 You can find the wheels in `/usr/share/EyeLink/SampleExperiments/Python/wheels`, which are directly pip-installable for your given python version.

-To install the repository, clone the repository (https://github.com/mxschlz/exptools2.git), cd to the cloned repository and install the package ("pip install -e .")
+To install the repository, clone the repository (https://github.com/mxschlz/psypy.git), cd to the cloned repository and install the package ("pip install -e .")

 If you want to use the eytracker functionality with Eyelink eyetrackers, you also need the `pylink` package (for Python3!) from SR Research.
 This is not yet publicly available; if you need it, send Lukas an email.

 ## Troubleshooting the installation
-*You're getting a `pyglet` error when `exptools2` tries to initialize a Window.*
+*You're getting a `pyglet` error when `psypy` tries to initialize a Window.*
 This is a weird bug caused when installing a `pyglet` version > 1.3.2.
 Uninstall `pyglet` and install version 1.3.2. specifically (`pip install pyglet==1.3.2`).

-*You're getting a `pylink` error when `exptools2` tries to initialize the Eyelink eyetracker.*
+*You're getting a `pylink` error when `psypy` tries to initialize the Eyelink eyetracker.*
 Did you install the `pylink` library (for Python 3.6)?
 Note that this is not yet publicly available, but Lukas has beta builds (for Windows/Mac/Linux) available, so send him an email if you need this.
 Another issue could be that you're using Python 3.7, which is not compatible with the `pylink` package (yet).

 # Usage
 ## How does it work?
 The package assumes that your experiment (or *session*) consists of a predetermined number of *trials*, which may in turn consist of a number of *phases*.
 For example, in a Stroop-experiment, a session may consist of 100 trials, which consist of two phases: a phase in which the stimulus (usually the word for a color, like "red", in a particular color) is shown, and another phase (the "interstimulus interval", ISI) in which a fixation dot is shown.
 Usually, you want your trials, and their phases, to have a predetermined onset and duration.
 This is especially relevant in studies in which concurrent fMRI, EEG/MEG, or eye gaze/pupil size is recorded.
-In `exptools2`, dedicated classes for functionality related to your session (the `Session` class) and your trials (the `Trial` class) are provided.
+In `psypy`, dedicated classes for functionality related to your session (the `Session` class) and your trials (the `Trial` class) are provided.
 Below, we explain these two classes in more detail.

 ### The `Session` class
 In the `core` module of `exptools`, the `Session` class is defined.
 This class represents a "template" for experimental sessions, which contains functionality/boilerplate code for creating a (Psychopy) window, stimulus/response logging, among other things.